AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-overview.md

 # Overview and Use Cases {#overview-use-cases}

 Use [!DNL People-Based Destinations] to send first-party audience segments to people-based environments.
 These environments are closed ecosystems belonging to one entity that controls the content that is being displayed within it.
-They include social platforms such as [!DNL Facebook], email marketing, mobile messaging, and other platforms that rely on customer accounts to personalize the displayed content.
+They include social platforms such as [!DNL Facebook], and other platforms that rely on customer accounts to personalize the displayed content.

 ## Overview {#overview}